ART, CULTURE AND ARCHITECTURE

 A STAY WITH RENAISSANCE CHARM

 In Venice it can be very difficult to find a place to sleep, especially in spring and during Carnival.
 A historical certainty, worthy of the Venetian Renaissance architectural beauty is certainly the Gritti Palace Hotel.
 Overlooking the Grand Canal in the heart of Venice, the Gritti Palace boasts one of the most spectacular views over the city's lagoon, from the Island of San Giorgio Maggiore to the Peggy Guggenheim Collection museum, including attractions such as Punta della Dogana and the Basilica of Santa Maria della Health.
 Dating back to 1475, the year in which it was commissioned by the Doge of Venice, Andrea Gritti, born as the official residence of the Gritti family, was later used as the seat of the Vatican ambassadors in Venice.
 The noble palace, as well as a luxury hotel, is today a place of exceptional art and elegance that has managed to preserve the familiar and intimate atmosphere of a private residence.
 A true historical treasure, where traditions and culture mix with a renewed Venetian style, the Gritti Palace is a refined version of itself, and offers attentive service, a delicious gastronomic experience and new spaces for relaxation and free time.
 From the artistic design of its exclusive suites and legendary terraces to the Epicurean Cooking School, from the Riva Yacht Experience to the Riva Lounge, to the Gritti spa of the Sisley brand in Paris, the Gritti Palace welcomes multiple generations of international elite influencers, who come together inside to explore, taste and celebrate.
 The Gritti is renowned for its warm service, a delightful dining experience, and for being an intimate wellness paradise.
 It is a reference point for exclusive international events, such as the Biennale of Contemporary Art, the Carnival and the Venice Film Festival.
-After a meticulous restoration, the original wooden ceilings, the original hall floor, the mirrors of the consoles, the 18th century wall lamps handcrafted in Murano and much more have been brought to light.
-Epitome of luxury, the Gritti Signature Suite Collection highlights the hotel's rich historical past.
+After a meticulous restoration, the original wooden ceilings, the original hall floor, the mirrors of the consoles, the 18th-century wall lamps handcrafted in Murano and much more have been brought to light.
+The epitome of luxury, the Gritti Signature Suite Collection highlights the hotel's rich historical past.

-Since its inception the Palazzo has been home to a rich collection of works of art, a tradition that originated from the noble Pisani family, and which has continued with its subsequent owners, including the Gritti.
+Since its inception, the Palazzo has been home to a rich collection of works of art, a tradition that originated from the noble Pisani family, and which has continued with its subsequent owners, including the Gritti.
 Historically designated by elites around the world as a place to celebrate important events, this tradition continues to be handed down over time.
 From the panoramic suite Terrazza Redentore and the terrace of Bar Longhi to the Gritti Epicurean School, the hotel offers exclusive environments to celebrate every moment.

 Another interesting address for sleeping, albeit completely different from the first and which is not included in the list of classic hotels reported by all guides, is called Combo.
 Located inside the former Convent of the Crociferi in Cannaregio, a few steps from Rialto, it offers different solutions: from the mini apartment to the single room, all furnished in a minimal way and with design pieces.
 The large cloister has been converted into a place that is always open, and is used for various solutions: from the ritual of the aperitif to dj-sets and traveling exhibitions open to all.

 Among the many traditions of local crafts, the original masks of the Venetian carnival are famous.
 In order not to run into fakes and imitations, you have to go to the craft shops of San Polo.
-In this Sestriere there are companies such as La Bauta or Atelier Marega, famous, among other things, for organizing the famous Casanova Ball every year.
-In these exquisitely baroque ateliers you enter almost on tiptoe, such is the wonder and splendor that can be admired in every corner.
+In this Sestriere, there are companies such as La Bauta or Atelier Marega, famous, among other things, for organizing the famous Casanova Ball every year.
+In these exquisitely baroque ateliers, you enter almost on tiptoe, such is the wonder and splendor that can be admired in every corner.

 There is also no shortage of art galleries.
 Like that of Massimo Micheluzzi who from a photographer then became a master glassmaker, developing his own particular cold glass processing and finishing technique with unique collections of their kind.
-And the Giorgio Mastinu gallery, the smallest art gallery in the city, which offers a rich program of exhibitions all year round.
+And the Giorgio Mastinu gallery, the smallest art gallery in the city, offers a rich program of exhibitions all year round.
 Another precious address is that of the Bruno bookshop.
-Managed by two young guys, it offers art, photography and graphics books with titles that hide a particular and refined research on the part of the store managers.
-It is located just behind the usual tourist circuits, and is the classic name that only Venetian insiders know.
+Managed by two young guys, it offers art, photography and graphics books with titles that hide particular and refined research on the part of the store managers.
+It is located just behind the usual tourist circuits and is the classic name that only Venetian insiders know.

 Despite the changes that have taken place in recent decades, Venice remains a place shrouded in an aura of mystery and forbidden.
 Describing the bond that has developed over the years with the city is difficult to understand for those who have never lived there.
 It is almost an unpronounceable mixture of boredom, surprise and bewilderment at the constant wonder one encounters, matched by a sense of melancholy due to the realization that, despite its apparent immobility over the centuries, Venice is in constant transformation.
 On the other hand, this is Venice, an unsolvable mystery, a maze of narrow streets closed in a series of labyrinths that can lead to blind alleys as well as to the vision of unexpected wonders.